-Master of Science in Interior Design
+Master of Science in Interior Architecture and Design

-The M.S. program in interior design is a First Professional M.S. degree program.
+The M.S. program in Interior Architecture and Design design is a First Professional M.S. degree program.
 The goal of the program is to prepare students with diverse undergraduate backgrounds to enter the field of interior design, encompassing public, commercial, and institutional spaces; offices; and residences.
 Program faculty includes architects, art historians, interior designers, visual and fine artists.
 The department also draws on practicing professionals as adjunct professors for specialized coursework and for critique of student work.